amot-dev/cycle-vest/README.md

 # Cycle Vest
 Code for a cycling vest with blinkers, stop lights, and night lights.
+Implemented via an Arduino.